Casth/book-summaries/Learning UML 2.0/Learning UML 2.0 – full summary.md

 # Book Summary - Learning UML 2.0

+## General information
-Authors: Russ Miles, Kim Hamilton
+- Authors: Authors: Russ Miles, Kim Hamilton
+- Book rating on Goodreads: 3.54 (updated: July 26th, 2024) [page link](https://www.goodreads.com/book/show/233162.Learning_UML_2_0)
+- Other summaries of the book
+    + No other summary or review found.
+	+ Many book recommendation on the topic of UML 2.0 exist online, such as "20 Best UML Books of All Time" from bookauthority [page link](https://bookauthority.org/books/best-uml-books).

 ![cover image](<assets/Learning UML 2.0 - cover image.png>)